bozhimirov/Liars-Dice-Console-Game/README.md

 Each of the robots has their own temper and makes a decisions based on it.
 The game can be played over and over again with the same players as initiated at the beginning.

+A put comments in the code to clarify myself, hope to find it useful.

 I dare you to try to beat them!

 Also, try to play another game with the same players to check if their profile skills are good enough to beat you again.

 If you have any comments or suggestions, please feel free to share.